How the U-Pick Process Works

 - The terrain is rocky and uneven.
 Please wear appropriate shoes.
 Thongs and sandals do not work well.

-- There can be up to a 2 hour wait to get into the orchard, during the peak of the day, especially on weekends.
+- There can be up to an hour wait to get into the orchard, during the peak of the day (9:30 – 2:30)., especially on weekends.
 We get you in as soon as possible, but we can only have so many people in the orchard at one time.
 We will put your name on the list and send you down to the beach.
 We will come get you as soon as your name comes up.
+Though long wait times are unlikely, we do want people to know that when we are at capacity, it can take longer to get you into the orchard.

 - Don’t wear good clothing.
 Cherry juice is a bugger to get out of clothing.